Blog A GREAT FUTURE RELIES

 ON GREAT EFFORT.

-PGDM vs MBA vs PGP
+PGP vs PGDM vs MBA

 Management colleges in India offer a variety of graduate, and postgraduate management programs such as MBA and diploma programs such as PGDM and PGP, as well as doctorate programs such as Ph.D. in management or FPM.
+The top management colleges in India have excelled at providing high-quality management education that competes with the best in the world.
+As a result, almost all applicants to postgraduate management programs have this frequently asked question.
+What is the distinction between the three courses i.e. PGP vs PGDM vs MBA?

 Is an MBA or a PGDM the better option?
 If MBA and PGDM or PGP are similar, why are these courses offered by different institutes?
 In a nutshell, everyone wants to compare these courses, namely MBA vs PGDM vs PGP.